ISIMIP3 simulation protocol

 levante:/work/bb0820/ISIMIP/

+The data are also available at the ISIMIP Repository without login, or will be made available there in the future.
 Further information on accessing ISIMIP data can be found at ISIMIP - getting started.

 Some of the datasets are tagged as mandatory.
 This does not mean that the data must be used in all cases, but if your models uses input data of this kind, we require to use the specified dataset.
 If an alternative data set is used instead, we cannot consider it an ISIMIP simulation.
 If the mandatory label is not given, you may use alternative data (please document this clearly).